Temporal Correlation in Last Passage Percolation with Flat Initial Condition via Brownian Comparison: Outline of the proof and the key technical ingredients

 \subsection{General Boundary Conditions}

-Although the primary focus of this article was to establish the temporal covariance exponent $4/3$ conjectured in \cite{FS16} for the flat initial condition, the argument is sufficiently robust to allow for more general initial data.
+Although the primary focus of this article was to establish the temporal covariance exponent $4/3$ conjectured in \cite{FS16, takeuchi2012evidence} for the flat initial condition, the argument is sufficiently robust to allow for more general initial data.
+Although the formal pursuing of this direction will be taken up in the future, we provide a brief outline of a possible approach to highlight the generality of the method.
 Let us define a generic class of initial conditions given by $\pi:=\{\pi(v)\}_{v\in \L_0}$.
-Then the last passage times of interest become Observe that the flat initial condition considered in Theorem \ref{t:main} corresponds to the case $\pi \equiv 0$ where as the droplet case considered in \cite{BG18, FO18} corresponds to the case $\pi(\mathbf{0})=0$ and $\pi(v)=-\infty$ for all $v\neq \mathbf{0}$.
-In \cite{FS16,FO18} another special initial condition, namely the stationary (with slope $0$) initial condition, was also considered where $\{X_{i}\}_{i\in \Z}$ and $\{Y_{i}\}_{i\in \Z}$ are independent sequences of i.i.d.\ $\rm{Exp}(1/2)$ variables and $\pi$ is a two sided random walk profile with $\pi(0)=0$ and increments $X_{i}-Y_{i}$.
+Then the last passage times of interest become Observe that the flat initial condition considered in Theorem \ref{t:main} corresponds to the case $\pi \equiv 0$ whereas the droplet case considered in \cite{BG18, FO18} corresponds to the case $\pi(\mathbf{0})=0$ and $\pi(v)=-\infty$ for all $v\neq \mathbf{0}$.
+In \cite{FS16,FO18} another special initial condition, namely the stationary (with slope $0$) initial condition, was also considered where $\{X_{i}\}_{i\in \Z}$ and $\{Y_{i}\}_{i\in \Z}$ are independent sequences of i.i.d.\ $\rm{Exp}(1/2)$ variables and $\pi$ is a two sided random walk profile with $\pi(\mathbf{0})=0$ and increments $X_{i}-Y_{i}$.
 For this special initial condition (let us denote it by $\pi^*$) it was shown in \cite{FS16} that we have

 where $\Var(\xi_{\mathrm{BR}})$ denotes the variance of the Baik-Rains distribution \cite{BR}.
 Observe that the covariance above is annealed i.e., the randomness in the initial condition is also averaged over.
 Simple Taylor expansion shows that in the $\tau\to 0$ limit, the asymptotic covariance is of the order $\tau^{2/3}n^{2/3}$ which matches with the asymptotics of the droplet initial condition \cite{BG18, FO18}.
 However the root of such an exponent is quite different from that of the droplet case, with the primary contribution to the covariance coming from the fluctuation in the initial condition.
-In particular, one does not expect the same exponent to guide the covariance behaviour if the initial data is quenched: i.e., the covariance with a typical deterministic initial condition with diffusive growth.
+In particular, one does not expect the same exponent to guide the covariance behavior if the initial data is quenched: i.e., the covariance with a typical deterministic initial condition with diffusive growth.